SwannSG/jspy/closures.md

 |window.a or a   |	can be referenced in *window scope*, but also could be referenced in *function xyz() scope*|
 |<function xyz>.a|	can only be referenced in *function xyz() scope*|

-In this instance *<function xyz>.a* reference "hides" the reference to *window.a*.
+In this instance **<function xyz>.a** reference masks the reference to **window.a**.
+It does not overwrite the value of **window.a**.

 When **a** is encountered,

-..*first look in the local scope,
+first look in the local scope,

-..*then the parent scope,
+then the parent scope,

-..*then the grandparent scope,
+then the grandparent scope,

-..*and finally all the way up to the "root" scope.
+and finally all the way up to the "root" scope.

 If **a** is never found a *ReferenceError: a is not defined* will be thrown.
 This is called the **Scope Chain**.